What a big step it is to go from senior associate to partner. To go from a ‘middle’ to a ‘top’.

 Potential Issues: Lack of confidence, not sure about best approach

-Desired Outcome: Attitude of ‘I can do it’, Skills refresher, some additional tips, Opportunities to practise,
+Desired Outcome: Attitude of ‘I can do it’, Skills refresher, Additional tips, Opportunities to practise,

 Step 5 – Taking Action